 You’ll want to make sure your new Droplet doesn’t get compromised in the same way as your old one.
 Some good security practices include:

 After your new Droplet is secure, you need to redeploy your content.
-Your individual setup will be unique in this case.
+Your individual setup is unique in this case.
 As you install your software and upload your content, it’s a good idea to do a quick sanity check for security at each step.
 A few additional best practices to keep in mind:

 Now that your content is back online, you have some breathing space to figure out what went wrong the first time.
 These steps can help you find evidence of viruses and trojans on your old server.

 If you find anything suspicious in this step that could lead to a similar compromise on your new Droplet, take steps to prevent the issue from recurring.

 Once you are logged in to your compromised Droplet from the console, use one of these commands to try to find an unfamiliar process running.

 This command, if installed, shows programs holding open a network socket: